identiops/terraform-hcloud-k3s/README.md

    - Register with [Hetzner Cloud](https://console.hetzner.cloud).
    - Create a new project.
    - Navigate to the security settings.
-   - Select the "API tokens" tab and add a new token.
+   - Select the "API tokens" tab and add a new token with **read & write** access.
    - Pass the token to terraform via an environment variable:

 ```bash